-Indicator 1.11 Choose one response in the response matrix and clarify with comments whenever necessary Mechanisms exist 0 .25 .50 .75 1 for addressing new and emerging data requirements.
+Indicator 1.11 ver necessary

+Mechanisms exist 0 .25 .50 .75 1

+for addressing new and emerging data requirements.
 No meetings, no feedback.
 Meetings with stakeholders every 5 years and no for- mal instruments for feedback applied.
 Meetings with stakeholders every 5 years and formal instruments for feedback applied.
 Meetings with stakeholders every 3 years and formal instruments for feedback applied.
 Annual meeting with stakeholders and formal instruments for feedback applied.